OKTW-Network/en/_posts/wiki/1970-01-01-introduction.markdown

 # Story

-In the feature , travel in Galaxy is very common
+In the future , travel in Galaxy is very common
 Player is from the other planet Traveler , and meet other Player one the way , decide to create a new Planet

 # Concept